AxtMueller/Windows-Kernel-Explorer/README.md

 1. Binary customization: Modify obvious characteristics and remove copyright information, this will prevent some softwares from detecting WKE based on the program characteristics.
 The customized version of WKE can be run on 64-bit Windows with HVCI enabled.
 2. Implant link: Implant link on "About" page, all users will see it when main dialog appears.
 3. Specific feature separation: Copy source code of specific feature to a separate project.
 4. Driver static library: It contains most of main features.
-[WBD also uses this static library.](https://github.com/AxtMueller/Windows-Batch-Deployment)
+[WBD is using this static library.](https://github.com/AxtMueller/Windows-Batch-Deployment)
 5. Driver source code: Entire driver source code.
 6. Software customization: Write the user-mode program or kernel-mode driver according to your needs.
 This service is only available to customers who have purchased any of the above services.